dotlang/language/doc/RFE.md

 N - How can I convert named type to original type? identity function

-? - For generic section
+N - For generic section
 ## Type argument

 These are binding of type `type`.
 You can use these bindings anywhere you need (inside function arguments, part of a struct, ...) but their value must be specified at compile time.
 More in "Generics" section.

-? - In type section mention about generic types.
+N - In type section mention about generic types.

-? - Literals can and should be castable to named types.
+N - Literals can and should be castable to named types.
 Because:
 `test = fn(x:int -> PlusFunc) { fn(y:int -> int) { y + x } }`